-The NZFMA Board is made up of the Heads of Markets of the Association's Financial Markets member banks and the Head of Financial Markets of the Reserve Bank of New Zealand and Head of Portfolio Management at New Zealand
+The NZFMA Board of Directors is made up of the Heads of Markets of the Association's Financial Markets Member banks.
+Also, on the Board as observers are the Head of Financial Markets of the Reserve Bank of New

-Debt Management.
-The latter two positions in an observer capacity.
-The NZFMA Board meets regularly to identify issues relating to the New Zealand markets, review market initiatives, develop strategic policy, monitor changes to the regulatory environment and manage the Association's affairs.
+Zealand and the Head of Portfolio Management of the NZ Debt Management Office.
+The Board meets regularly to identify issues relating to the New Zealand markets, review market initiatives, develop strategic policy, monitor changes to the regulatory environment and manage the Association's affairs.